blinkletter/UsingGAMESS/_build/html/_sources/8A_Diels_Alder.md

 The resulting log file, Cyclohexene_322.log, was opened and examined in a text editor.
 A selection from the log file is shown in {numref}`Cyclohexene-ZMAT.log`.
 We see that the bonds that we want to stretch as we move toward the transition state are C5–C4 and C6–C3 (highlighted above).
 These two bond lengths are the 7th and 10th $ZMAT coordinates.

 I will open the log file with *MacMolPlt* and I chose to view the atom labels.
-I chose to display the atom numbers by selecting `View` → `Atom Labels` → `Atom Number`.
+I chose to display the atom numbers by selecting `View` &rarr; `Atom Labels` &rarr; `Atom Number`.
 We can now clearly see that the bond lengths between carbons 4,5 and 3,6 are going to define the reaction coordinate.
 See {numref}`fig8_3`.

 ```{figure} images/Diels_3.png